-The Fresnel coverage was computed as follows.
-The output from the \gls{slam} algorithm provides the ground-truth trajectory of the agent and a \gls{3d} point cloud representation of the environment, i.e. a map.
-With these data, the obstruction of the first Fresnel zone can be approximated, as elaborated on in the following.
+The link obstruction was computed as follows.
+The output from the \gls{slam} algorithm provides the ground truth trajectory of the agent and a \gls{3d} point cloud representation of the environment, i.e. a map.
+With these data, the obstruction of the first Fresnel zone can be approximated, as elaborated in the following.
 In each time step $k$, and for each anchor $m$, the line between the agent and the anchor $m$ is drawn.
-Then all \gls{3d} \gls{lidar} points that have a distance to the line that is less than a given radii $r$ are saved.
+Then all \gls{3d} \gls{lidar} points that have a distance to the line that is less than a given radius $r$ are saved.
 Those lidar points are then projected onto a circle in the cylinder.
-Choosing the radii $r$ related to the size of the first Fresnel zone enables the derivation of a metric of the fraction of the circle area that is covered with lidar points, i.e. objects in the environment.
-This is an approximation of how much obstruction there is between the anchor $m$ and the agent at time $k$, that is, the Fresnel coverage.
-Let $\mathbf{LOS} \in \realset{M}{\Ntime}$ denote the coverage of the circle at time $k$ for link $m$ where $\left[\mathbf{LOS}\right]_{m,k} \in \left[0, 100\right]$, Since the approximation of the first Fresnel zone depends on the cylinder radii, the radii of the Fresnel ellipse was determined for a distance of \SI{5}{\metre}.
-This choice was based on the fact that all machinery was located along the walls. close to the anchors.
-Furthermore, to be less sensitive to noise in the \gls{lidar} scans, a manual investigation of the radii was also conducted.
-Then the radii were chosen as $r = 2\lambda$.
+Choosing the radius $r$ related to the size of the first Fresnel zone enables the derivation of a metric of the fraction of the circle area that is covered with lidar points, i.e. objects in the environment.
+This is an approximation of the amount of obstruction between the anchor $m$ and the agent at time $k$, that is, the Fresnel obstruction.
+Let $\mathbf{LOS} \in \realset{M}{\Ntime}$ denote the obstruction of the circle at time $k$ for the link $m$ where $\left[\mathbf{LOS}\right]_{m,k} \in \left[0, 100\right]$, since the approximation of the first Fresnel zone depends on the cylinder radius, the radius of the Fresnel ellipse was determined for a distance of \SI{5}{\metre}.
+This choice was based on the fact that all machinery was located along the walls, close to the anchors, and provides a reasonable trade-off in the resulting obstruction estimates.
+Furthermore, to be less sensitive to noise in the \gls{lidar} scans, a manual investigation of the radius was also conducted.
+Then the radius was chosen as $r = 2\lambda$.

-The \gls{ecdf} for the distances between agent (Tx) and anchor (Rx) is shown in Fig.~\ref{fig:distances-cdf} and the CDF of the approximated coverage of the first Fresnel zone is shown in Fig.~\ref{fig:fresnel-cdf}.
+The \gls{ecdf} for the distances between agent (Tx) and anchor (Rx) is shown in Fig.~\ref{fig:distances-cdf} and the \gls{ecdf} of the approximated obstruction of the first Fresnel zone is shown in Fig.~\ref{fig:fresnel-cdf}.
 Due to the environment and deployment, it is rare that the distance between the agent and an anchor is above 20~m, as depicted in Fig.~\ref{fig:distances-cdf}.
-In the \gls{ecdf} in Fig.~\ref{fig:fresnel-cdf} it can be seen that this is a challenging environment where the links in the data set are in a fully \gls{olos} state more than \SI{30}{\percent} of the time.
+In the \gls{ecdf} in Fig.~\ref{fig:fresnel-cdf} it can be seen that this is a challenging environment where the links in the dataset are in a fully obstructed state more than \SI{30}{\percent} of the time.